tristanlatr/autogit/readme.md

 Notes :

-This script will generate new stashes whenever called on a repo with local changes, use `-s 0` option to clear all stashes.
+- This script will generate new stashes whenever called on a repo with local changes, use `-s 0` option to clear all stashes.
+- Git commands will be retried once after a random time if failed.

 Return codes :